Charles Corbin: Ambassador in London

-Chasing "continental commitment"
+Chasing the "continental commitment"

-He was assigned to London as ambassador in 1933.
-Corbin arrived in London on 13 March 1933 and presented his credentials as the ambassador of the republic to King George V the same day.
-His knowledge of economic affairs enabled him to arrange and preside skillfully over meetings of French and British civil servants between 1934 and 1939, while the two nations were preparing for war with Germany.
-The main purpose of Corbin's ambassadorship was to secure the "continental commitment" to have a British commitment to defend France from Germany by sending another expeditionary force on the same scale as in the First World War.
+Corbin was assigned to London as ambassador in 1933.
+He arrived in London on 13 March 1933 and presented his credentials as the ambassador of the republic to King George V at Buckingham Palace the same day.
+Corbin was a very close friend of St. Léger and shared his anti-appeasement views.
+Corbin's knowledge of economic affairs enabled him to arrange and preside skillfully over meetings of French and British civil servants between 1934 and 1939, while the two nations were preparing for war with Germany.
+The main purpose of Corbin's ambassadorship was to secure the "continental commitment", which was the phrase used to describe having a British commitment to defend France from Germany by sending another expeditionary force on the same scale as in the First World War.
+In turn, the French desire for the "continental commitment" was due to Germany's greater population, which led to the French to look towards the British empire as a way to even the odds.
+In the event of war, Germany could mobilise 17 million young men for war while the France could only mobilise 6 million young men.
+It was generally accepted by the French that France needed the "continental commitment" to have a chance of defeating the Reich.
 The "continental commitment" was the opposite of the "limited liability" defense policy that formed the basis of British rearmament until 1939.
-Under the "limited liability" doctrine, the majority of the defence budget went to the Royal Air Force and the Royal Navy while the British Army was to be kept so small as to rule out the "continental commitment" ever made again.
-Under the "limited liability" doctrine, the British Army was to be an all-volunteer force intended to serve mostly as a colonial police force that would be strong enough to allow Britain to defend the colonies in the British Empire, but not to fight a major war with a nation like Germany.
+Under the "limited liability" doctrine, the majority of the defence budget went to the Royal Air Force and the Royal Navy while the British Army was to be kept so small as to rule out the "continental commitment" ever being made again.
+Under the "limited liability" doctrine, the British Army was to be an all-volunteer force intended to serve as a glorified colonial police force that would be strong enough to put down any uprisings in the colonies, but not to fight a major war with a nation like Germany.